-GoPro will now be allowing users to use its Hero 8 action camera as a webcam on Windows machines.
+GoPro will allow users to use its GoPro Hero 8 action camera as a webcam on Windows machines.
 But still, the new feature is available in the beta version.
-The Windows compatibility follows the release of the webcam feature in July for macOS users.
+The Windows compatibility follows the release of the camera feature in July for macOS users.

-Although a GoPro obviously will not provide you a good experience and image quality if you were using a mirrorless or DSLR camera as your webcam, still you’ll definitely have better image quality than as compare to laptop webcam.
+Although a GoPro obviously will not provide you a good experience and image quality if you were using a mirrorless or DSLR camera as your webcam, you’ll definitely have better image quality than a laptop camera.
 GoPro says many typical video conferencing services already are running Windows beta apps, like Zoom, Microsoft Teams, Google Meet, Slack, WebEx, and Discord.